 Most importantly, to get the full bowl game experience, have fun and enjoy the day!
 Have a blast!
-Let your school spirit shine through and cheer until you lose your voice.
+Let your school spirit shine through.
+Cheer until you lose your voice.
 You will not regret the memories you make.

 Bowl games are such a fun reason to travel.
 They give you a chance to take a mini-vacation, hang out with old friends, and act like you are in college again.
 I have no doubts that these tips will improve your next bowl game experience.